 Factsheet: Emergency Medical Treatment

 There are times when a decision about life-sustaining medical treatment must be made in an emergency.
 On some occasions there is not enough time to obtain a treatment decision from a person’s substitute decision-maker.
-This factsheet explains the law relating to emergency (or urgent) medical treatment.
+This factsheet explains the law on emergency (or urgent) medical treatment.
 It also discusses whether a person should be transferred to hospital for emergency treatment.

 Clarifying the law